On a global scale, no decoupling is to be expected between GDP and energy consumption

 World Bank

-On a global scale, economic growth will therefore continue to be accompanied by an increase in energy consumption, albeit at different rates depending on the period.
+On a global scale, economic growth will therefore continue to be accompanied by an increase in energy consumption, albeit at varying rates depending on the period.

 On a regional scale, and even more so on a national scale, the situation will be different.
 Economic growth will mean lower energy consumption, thanks to technical improvements and structural changes in GDP.